jnduli/blog_jnduli.co.ke/content/drafts/first_parser_in_haskell.rst

 `Right [["Axiomatic (Greg Egan)","mind; maybe some dreams take shape only in the","3722","3722"],["Axiomatic (Greg Egan)","mind; maybe some dreams take shape only in the","3722","3722"]]`

-The kindle format has more nuts than what the above demonstrates, but I had a lot of fun working with this.
+The kindle format has more nuts than what the above demonstrates, but nevertheless I had a lot of fun working with this.